duncantmiller/redwoodpowerfund.com/src/_posts/2024-10-29-introducing-rozero-labs-and-our-new-protoype-rozero-bot.md

 ### We are now RoZero Labs

 Why the name change?
-We will always be proud of our Portland roots, symbolized by the "RoZe" in our new name, as well as our amazing climate-tech community in the Pacific Northwest, but we have larger aspirations beyond the region.
+We will always be proud of our Portland roots, symbolized by the "RoZe" in our new name, as well as our amazing climate-tech startup community in the Pacific Northwest.
+We have larger aspirations beyond the region and want a name that resonates globally.

 We aim to lead the way in transforming lithium-ion battery recycling, introducing circularity and striving for zero waste in recycling processes for zero-emissions vehicle batteries.
 The 'Zero' in our name reflects our commitment to circularity and sustainability and the 'Labs' our commitment to innovation.

 As part of this transition, we have acquired the domain [https://rozerolabs.com](https://rozerolabs.com) and have moved all systems to this domain.
 Our existing @rosecityrobotics.com email addresses will still work but in the future we can be contacted @rozerolabs.com.
-Stay tuned for exciting updates as RoZero Labs takes on the challenge of revolutionizing robotics and advancing the future of sustainable technology.
+Stay tuned for exciting updates as RoZero Labs takes on the challenge of revolutionizing robotics and advancing the future of EV battery recycling.

 Thank you for your continued support as we embark on this exciting new journey!